lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/deferred-init.md

 Especificamente, fizemos as seguintes coisas não intuitivas, que podem não parecer que deveriam funcionar:

-* We defined the network architectures without specifying the input dimensionality.
-* We added layers without specifying the output dimension of the previous layer.
-* We even "initialized" these parameters before providing enough information to determine how many parameters our models should contain.

 * Definimos as arquiteturas de rede sem especificar a dimensionalidade de entrada.
 * Adicionamos camadas sem especificar